How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 But cancelling your BOI promotion immediately cancels your tax and non-tax incentives.

-If you cancel your BOI promotion in the first three years without getting your Permission for Operation, you need to refund all exempted tax and import duties to the government with fines and interests.
+If you cancel your BOI promotion in the first three years without getting your Permission for Operation, you need to refund all exempted tax and import duties to the government with fines and interest.

 If you have the Permission for Operation, you don’t have to pay any back-taxes with fines and interest.
 But you have to pay import duties for imported machinery.
 And you can no longer export raw materials without paying taxes.